saeedghodsi93/LogicSim/README.md

 # LogicSim

-This project is a GUI-based simulation software for logic circuits. (a simplified version of the Proteus software) The GUI is written in object oriented CPP language on the QT framework.
+In this project, I present a GUI-based simulation software for logic circuits (a simplified version of the commercial Proteus software).
+The GUI is fully written in CPP based on the QT framework.